 - Share videos on other channels: The more places you share your video, the more views you’ll get and the more views you get, the more likes, comments, and shares you’ll collect.
 Round and round it goes.
 Luckily, there are plenty of channels that support YouTube video sharing —including your blog, other social accounts, and your email newsletters.

-YouTube is one of the best channels for travel social media marketing, but it does require a bit of tracking and analyzing.
+YouTube is one of the best channels for travel social media content, but it does require a bit of tracking and analyzing.
 As you dive into video making and publishing, be sure to utilize YouTube’s analytics tools.
 That way, you can figure out whether YouTube is right for your business, and if you’re using it in the best way — especially before you start investing in high-end video equipment.